thedzy/pycharm_templates/README.md

 ## blank_aws_1.py:

-Setup a python script to access a AWS account with:
+Set up a python script to access a AWS account with:

 - Boto3, command line parameters to choose account and regions
 - Logging, with colour output and log rotation